sudeeprp/default-coding/form-fit-function.md

 Or can we?

 Consider the 'fit' part of the story.
-Is it enough if it fits the receiver thead?
+Is it enough if it fits the receiver thread?
 No, here is a bunch of other aspects to consider:

 It may be part of a bigger system,